“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

 2. Word-of-Mouth (WOM) Publicity Beats Everything

 Positive customer experiences translate into customer delight and motivate users to talk about your brand to their friends/colleagues.
 It’s not just free, indirect marketing; it’s credible marketing, too.
 According to a Nielsen survey, 82% of Americans seek recommendations from friends or colleagues before making a purchase.
+A different source citing a global survey gives as much as 89% of respondents as trusting personal recommendations.

 When you deliver positive customer experiences, you motivate users to share their positive experiences via social media channels and encourage them to talk about your brand to people in their social circle.

-Slowly, the flywheel effect of positive word-of-mouth marketing starts providing organic growth to your brand, and you see a huge jump in the number of active users, without actually spending a dime on advertising/marketing.
+Slowly, the flywheel effect of positive word-of-mouth marketing starts providing organic growth to your brand, and you see a huge jump in the number of active users without actually spending a dime on advertising/marketing.

 That’s because, according to the principle of cognitive dissonance, customers who refer your brand to other users are unlikely to switch/refer any other competitive brand, as it makes them inconsistent with their initial set of beliefs.